mizeboud/antarctic-damage-change/README.md

 Created by Dr. Maaike Izeboud, Delft University of Technology / Vrije Universiteit Brussel

 # Intro
-This repository provides code accompanying the manuscript "Damage development on Antarctic ice shelves sensitive to climate warming" by M. Izeboud, S. Lhermitte, S. de Roda Husman, B. Wouters, in review at Nature Climate Change (2025).
+This repository provides code accompanying the manuscript "Damage development on Antarctic ice shelves sensitive to climate warming" by M. Izeboud, B. Wouters, S. de Roda Husman, S. Lhermitte, accepted for publication in Nature Climate Change (2025).

 # About the project
 In this project, we